Sylius/Sylius/docs/customization/form.rst

 You can:

 * add completely **new fields**, if you need another phone number for your customers,
-* **modify** existing fields, change labels, make required, change choice types etc.,
+* **modify** existing fields, make them required, change their HTML class, change labels etc.,
 * **remove** fields that are not used.

 How to customize a Form?